 files.
 Security Center supports scheduled scan tasks, provides real-time protection,

-Note Security Center Basic detects only some webshells.
-If you use Security Center Basic and need to detect all webshells, we recommend that you upgrade Security Center to the Basic Anti-Virus, Advanced, or Enterprise edition.
-For more information, see Renew the subscription to Security Center.
+Note Security Center Basic detects only some types of webshells.
+If you want to detect all types of webshells, we recommend that you upgrade Security Center Basic to the Anti-virus, Advanced, Enterprise, or Ultimate edition.
+For more information, see Upgrade and downgrade Security Center.

 logon IP addresses, time periods, and accounts.
 Logons from unapproved IP addresses,